-The police lieutenant, who serves as the department's executive officer, manages the patrol function as well as the community services and crime prevention activities of the department.
+The police Lieutenant, who serves as the department's executive officer, manages the patrol function, police dispatch as well as the community services and crime prevention activities of the department.

-The lieutenant is in command of the department in the absence of the chief.
-A police sergeant supervises each of the three patrol shifts.
+The Lieutenant is in command of the department in the absence of the Chief.
+A police Sergeant supervises each of the three patrol shifts.
 Sworn police officers are assigned to each shift and perform the primary law enforcement functions.
-Buildings and grounds (non-sworn) officers, who perform security patrol functions and serve as communications' dispatchers, support each shift.
+Buildings and grounds (non-sworn) officers, are also assigned to each shift.
+They perform security patrol functions and serve as communication dispatchers.

 The police department is committed to the development and implementation of proactive programs that enhance public safety at WCSU.
-The department offers a Rape Aggression Defense (RAD) program to our community each semester and participates in several crime prevention and safety awareness presentations in collaboration with our academic programs, sponsored by the Office of Housing and Residential Life, Student Life, Health Services and the CHOICES program.
+The department offers a Rape Aggression Defense (RAD) program to our community each semester and participates in several crime prevention and safety awareness presentations in collaboration with our academic programs, sponsored by the Office of Housing and Residential Life, Student Life, Health Services, CaRRT and the CHOICES program.
 The department plans to continually strengthen this program and add resources to make our services more accessible to the campus community.
-The department conducted two RAD classes in 2016 and has offered the program to the community each semester.